Skip Navigation

 • The joint may become stiff and swollen, making it difficult to bend and straighten the knee.

-• Pain and swelling may be worse in the morning, or after sitting or resting.
+• Pain and swelling may be worse in the morning or after sitting or resting.

 • Vigorous activity may cause pain to flare up.

-• Loose fragments of cartilage and other tissue can interfere with the smooth motion of joints.
-The knee may “lock” or “stick” during movement.
-It may creak, click, snap or make a grinding noise (crepitus).
+• Loose fragments of cartilage and other tissue can interfere with smooth joint motion.
+The knee may “lock” or “stick” during movement and may creak, click, snap, or make a grinding noise (crepitus).

 • Pain may cause a feeling of weakness or buckling in the knee.